 The caber toss is probably the event most associated with highland games.
 It is usually the one shown in promotional pictures.
 This is the only event today where distance or height is not considered.
 The caber is thrown for ‘accuracy’.
 The caber is a log (preferably cedar) 18 to 22 feet long and weighing approximately 120 lbs.
 A long caber is much more difficult to toss than a shorter one.
 The officials will raise the caber with the heavy end up and prepare it for the contestant.
 He will then pick up the caber and balance it against his shoulder.
 Once he is comfortable with the balance, he will start to move down the field.
 When the speed is right he will stop, causing the caber to start to fall forward.
 At just the right angle, he must give a mighty thrust upward making the caber ‘flip’ over.
 The official will follow behind the thrower and determine the accuracy of the shot using the ‘clock’ method.
 A perfect throw is one where the caber has flipped over and the small end is at twelve o’clock in relation to the direction of the run.
 Each contestant has three attempts at this event.

-This year we have 11 competitors in the Heavy Events.
+In 2017 we had 11 competitors in the Heavy Events.

 Jason Baines - Dalkeith, Ontario

 Kevin Robinson – Perth Andover, NS